cloudevents/spec/primer.md

 Extension attributes should be kept minimal to ensure the CloudEvent can be properly serialized and transported.
-For example, the [HTTP Binary Mode](http-transport-binding.md#31-binary-content-mode) uses HTTP headers to transport metadata.
-Most HTTP servers will reject requests with excessive HTTP header data, with limits as low as 8kb.
+For example, the Event producers should consider the technical limitations that might be encountered when adding extensions to a CloudEvent.
+For example, the [HTTP Binary Mode](http-transport-binding.md#31-binary-content-mode) uses HTTP headers to transport metadata; most HTTP servers will reject requests with excessive HTTP header data, with limits as low as 8kb.
+Therefore, the aggregate size and number of extension attributes should be kept minimal.

 The specification places no restrictions on the type of the extension attributes.
 Meaning, they may be simple types (e.g. strings, integers),